codio-content/Linux-Searching_Files_and_File_Contents/.guides/content/Printing-out-information-1acb.md

 echo 'Hello world!'
 ```

-The result of the `echo` is just a _text string_ written on a new line.
+The result of the `echo` command is just a _text string_ written on a new line.

 |||
 ### Text string